erykjj/traverture/README.md

 - **Source language** – Language of the scripture references in your notes
 - **Output language** – Language for displaying book names in the sidebar and fetching verse text for previews

 ---

-## Network Use

-This plugin fetches scripture text from the official *jw.org* API when displaying verse previews or inserting citations.
-No data is sent; only scripture BCV codes are used in the URL to retrieve verse content.
-Fetched content is cached locally in memory for 1 hour.

-No other network requests are made. **No telemetry, tracking, or third-party services** are used. **No HTML web-scraping** is involved.

----

-## Privacy

-This plugin writes to the system clipboard only when you click a COPY button (to copy scripture text or table data). **No clipboard data is ever read.
-No data is collected, stored, or transmitted**.

----